 Kihim Pond and Kanakeshwar Temple

 The front gate is ornated with lion sculpture on both sides and deepmaal (traditional lamp-pillar).
-The ancient sweet water tank here is enclosed by traditional structure of black stone.
+The ancient sweet water tank here is enclosed by the traditional structure of the black stone.

 Magen Avot Synagogue